-- Due and proper review of the IT infrastructure, the software operated and used under Licence by the target company and an analysis to ensure that all required domain names are available to the target company or are transferred as part of the transaction.
+- A proper review of the IT infrastructure, the software operated and used under Licence by the target company and an analysis to ensure that all required domain names are available to the target company or are transferred as part of the transaction.

-We have been involved in countless cases where individuals agreed the direct transfer of businesses without proper scrutiny and after which issues have come up after the fact, despite the assurances of the Vendor.
-In these cases the Purchaser has been exposed to considerable unforeseen costs or loss with little recourse to pursue the Vendor as a result.
-The maxim of “buyer beware” is firmly enshrined in Irish Law and this applies in the commercial context also.
+We have been involved in countless cases where individuals agreed with the direct transfer of businesses without proper scrutiny and after which issues have come up after the fact, despite the assurances of the Vendor.
+In these cases, the Purchaser has been exposed to considerable unforeseen costs or loss with little recourse to pursue the Vendor as a result.
+The maxim of “buyer beware” is firmly enshrined in Irish Law, and this applies in the commercial context also.

 To consider buying a business without being properly advised is to buy that business without a real sense of its value.
 You should also refer to our separate section on buying a business.